kloczek/zabbix-templates/OS Linux ZBX-13233/README.md

-This template is for production!!!
+This template is for not production!!!
 It is the copy of "OS Linux" template to test new vm.memory.size[] introduced in patch submitted in https://support.zabbix.com/browse/ZBX-13233 which adds:
 ```